chef/chef-workstation/www/site/content/docs/chef-workstation/about.md

 Start your infrastructure automation quickly and easily with Chef Workstation.
 Chef Workstation give you everything you need to get started with Chef--ad hoc remote execution, remote scanning, configuration tasks, cookbook creation tools as well as robust dependency and testing software--all in one easy-to-install package.

-Chef Workstation replaces ChefDK, combining all the familiar ChefDK features with the added feature of running ad-hoc tasks.
+Chef Workstation replaces ChefDK, combining all the existing features with the added Chef Workstation feature of running ad-hoc tasks.
 In the future, Chef will develop and improve Chef Workstation and maintain ChefDK in its current state.

 ## Open Source